 Even so, we understand how difficult that actually is – remember, we are both patients and practitioners!
 Start slow, remind yourself of the importance of sustenance and nourishment, and work your way up.

 Creating a list or booklet of flare friendly foods and recipes can be a helpful tool that eliminates anxiety during that time.
 This list could even be housed digitally for easier access, such as in the notes section of your phone.
-A few of our favorites include:
+A few of our favorites that are easier to digest include:

 - Green bananas